motion-kit/motion-kit/README.md

 end
 ```

 During layout, z-order is determined by the sequence in which views are added to the hierarchy.
-You can control this dynamically by supplying :behind, :in_front_of, or :z_index options
+You can control this dynamically by supplying :behind, :in_front_of, or :z_index options (:z_index not supported in OS X)
 ```ruby
 add UIImageView, :highlight_square, behind: get(:dynamic_button)
 add UIImageView, :x_marks_the_spot, in_front_of: @selected_label